This post may contain affiliate links. Please see my disclosure policy for details.

 The only evidence that remains of this monarch can be found at a nearby wayside cross next to the Golitha Falls nature reserve.

-King Doniert’s stone is made up of two pieces of intricately carved granite stone which appear broken.
+King Doniert’s stone is made up of two pieces of intricately carved granite stone that appear broken.

 One of the stones reads “Doniert rogavit pro anima” which means “Doniert has asked [for this to be made] for his soul[’s sake’]”.

-This stone has been really well preserved and not changed much since the 9th century, save it being in two pieces of course!
+This stone has been really well preserved and not changed much since the 9th century, save it is in two pieces of course!